superuserken/hoardkit/README.md

     A tool that recursively finds dot files (hidden files) and hidden folders within a directory and outputs a list of those files.
 ### index-html
     A tool that recursively creates an HTML index of a directory, including all its files and folders.
+### populate-dir
+    A tool that populates all empty folders within a directory with a file (PLACEHOLDER.txt).
 ### rename-lut
     A tool that renames all files and folders in a single directory path only.
 ### show-rwx